Sea of Galilee Boat: Discovery and excavation

 The remains of the Ancient Galilee Boat were found by brothers Moshe and Yuval Lufan, fishermen from Kibbutz Ginnosar.
 The brothers were keen amateur archaeologists with an interest in discovering artifacts from Israel's past.
-It had always been their hope to one day discover a boat in the Sea of Galilee, where they and generations of their family had fished.
 When drought reduced the water-level of the lake, the two brothers examined the newly exposed beach and stumbled across the remains of the boat buried in the shore.

 The brothers reported their discovery to the authorities who sent out a team of archaeologists to investigate.
 The team realised that the remains of the boat were of tremendous historical importance to Jews and Christians alike, and so an archaeological dig followed, undertaken by members of Kibbutz Ginosar, the Israel Antiquities Authority, and numerous volunteers.
 Rumour spread that the boat was full of gold and the dig had to be guarded night and day.
 Excavating the boat from the mud without damaging it, quickly enough to extract it before the water rose again, was a difficult process which lasted 12 days and nights.
 The ancient wood was extremely fragile when exposed to the atmosphere and the boat had to be rescued from the place it was found by wrapping it in a mantle of fiberglass and insulating foam, which helped with both keeping it together, and floating it to its new location.
 It was then submerged in a wax bath for 12 years, which protected the boat before it could be displayed at the Yigal Allon Galilee Boat Museum in Kibbutz Ginosar.